 Australia has some amazing camping opportunities and Australians of all ages love to camp.
 Australia also has some of the most hazardous and difficult camping conditions in the world.
-Safety must always be your first thought, particularly if you’re heading into the bush or anywhere off-the-beaten-track.
+Safety must always be your first thought, particularly if you’re heading into the bush or anywhere off the beaten track or remote.
 I’m here to give you some tips to make your camping trip safe and enjoyable, particularly if you’re new to camping in Australia or setting off on your first camping trip, Downunder.

 Chef James is not only a professional Chef, he’s a Queen’s Scout.
 He grew up camping, hiking, and bush-bashing in New South Wales, Canberra (ACT), South Australia, and Tasmania.
 On meeting his now-wife, he dragged her all over Australia with just a two-man tent.
 When his children were born, family camping in Queensland took over.
 Today he camps extensively, off-grid, using small tents and swags in the sort of places where you haul everything in, and everything out.
 Hopefully, his tips will give you some good advice for camping in Australia, his home country.

 Will you be free camping in the bush or using one of Australia’s many tourist camping resorts?
 Will you be camping in a tent, swag, caravan, or motorhome (camper van)?

 For either, both, or anything in between, these tips for camping in Australia should be helpful to you.

 You’ll find some useful travel tips in our “tips for new travelers” post.
 Those tips, particularly relating to money, theft, and security, could be useful too.
 If you’re staying in a tent you do need to be careful and take anti-theft precautions.

 Australia is vast and has weather and climates of all kinds.
 Snow in winter in Tasmania, Victoria, and New South Wales, scorching deserts, and tropical rainforests.
 All at the same time.